*2 mins read

 Quick Draw McGraw: Quick Draw McGraw, a character inspired by Hanna Barbera cartoons, was introduced as the mascot for Sugar Smacks Cereal Box in 1961.

-The Smackin’ Brothers: The Smackin’ Brothers were also mascots of sugar smacks in 1966.
+The Smackin’ Brothers: The Smackin’ Brothers were also mascots of Sugar Smacks in 1966.
 The ads also showed them playfully “smacking” each other.

-Dig’Em the Frog: They introduced Dig’Em smacks frog in the 1970s, which became the most iconic mascot.
+Dig’Em the Frog: They introduced Dig’Em Smacks frog in the 1970s, which became the most iconic mascot.

 Wally the Bear: Wally the bear, or we can say sugar smack bear, appeared briefly as the replacement for the Dig’Em Frog, but fans demanded Dig’Em return.